foxBMS/foxbms-2/docs/developer-manual/software/software-tools.rst

 Supporting Programming and Scripting Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Programming and scripting languages that support the projects objective **MUST** be chosen from the following list in order to limit the number of external dependencies:
+Supporting programming and scripting languages that support the projects objective **MUST** be chosen from the following list in order to limit the number of external dependencies:

-- Python 3
+- Python 3 (preferred)
 - Ruby 3
 - shell scripts (for ``pwsh`` or ``bash``)